 - Allowing the bread to dry out a bit will prevent it from getting too soggy in the custard and prevent it from falling apart.

-⏰ Can I Make This In Advance?
-In Bulk?
+⏰ Can I Make French Toast In Advance?

 Yes and yes!
 I do recommend if you are serving this french toast to a larger crowd or do not have much time in the morning, to make it ahead of time.
 The best way to do this is to fry up your french toast according to the instructions.
 Once cooled, add it to a tupperware container with a lid and store in the fridge.